UTAustin-SwarmLab/Temporal-Logic-Video-Dataset/README.md

 * `number_video_per_set_of_frame`: Number of videos to generate per set of frames.
 * `increase_rate`: Rate at which the number of frames increases.
 * `ltl_logic`: Temporal logic to apply.
 Options include various logical expressions like "F prop1", "G prop1", etc.
-* `save_frames`: Boolean to decide whether to save individual frames (True or False).
+* `save_images`: Boolean to decide whether to save individual frame images (True or False).

 In each run script, make sure
 1. **coco synthetic data generator** <br>
 COCO synthetic data generator can generate & compositions since it has multiple labels.
 ```